PiL live 1992

 Bio:

 After long-serving bassist Allan Dias left mid-1992, Webb was drafted in as a temporary member to complete the latter stages of the 'That What is Not' tour.
-Webb was formerly bassist in the Armoury Show (1984-86), who also featured John McGeoch; and who later recruited him into the PiL fold.
+Webb was formerly bassist in the Armoury Show (1984-86) which also featured John McGeoch; who recruited him into the PiL fold.

 Ted Chau; circa 1989 © Ross Halfin